withchris-kavia/bbfdm-public/docs/guide/libbbfdm-api-legacy.md

 # API guide and usages

-`libbbfdm-api` provides API to define datamodel objects as well as it also provides APIs to traverse the datamodel definitions.
+`libbbfdm-api-legacy` provides API to define datamodel objects as well as it also provides APIs to traverse the datamodel definitions.

-Most used datamodel APIs described in [libbbfdm_api.h](../../libbbfdm-api/include/libbbfdm_api.h)
+Most used datamodel APIs described in [libbbfdm_api.h](../../libbbfdm-api/legacy/include/libbbfdm_api.h)

 Following is the list of APIs used by bbfdmd for tree traversal: